Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Results

 The frequency response of a single, isolated microresonator subjected to an incident Rayleigh wave is first investigated as a reference.
-It exhibits a Lorentzian line shape, as shown by the data reported in Figure~\ref{figure1}f.
+It exhibits a Fano line shape, as shown by the data reported in Figure~\ref{figure1}f.
+The asymmetry of this frequency response is characteristic of the interference behaviour between an eigenmode of the resonator and a surface mode of the surrounding homogeneous medium.
 The resonance is centered at a frequency of 70.54~MHz, a value that corresponds well to the computed eigenfrequency value for the first flexural mode of the resonator.
-The quality factor is about 35, leading to a quality factor - frequency ($Q-f$) product of the order of 10$^9$.
-The unavoidable geometrical asymmetries in resonator shape and clamping conditions are low enough to result in an inability to observe a degeneracy lifting of the two mechanical polarization of the first flexural mode at such $Q-$factor levels.
+The quality factor is about 34, leading to a quality factor - frequency ($Q-f$) product of the order of 10$^9$.
+The unavoidable geometrical asymmetries in resonator shape and clamping conditions are low enough to result in an inability to observe a degeneracy lifting of the two mechanical polarisation of the first flexural mode at such $Q-$factor levels.
 The nature of the vibration is confirmed by the experimental field map taken at resonance and depicted as an inset.
 The displacement field along the $z$-axis reaches an amplitude as high as 16~nm, for an impinging surface wave amplitude smaller than 1~nm.
-The resonator is therefore set into vibration by the hybridization of the propagating impinging surface wave with a pillar eigenmode.
-This, along with the strong localization of the elastic energy at the pillar vicinity~\cite{Benchabane_PRApp2017} and the dipolar characteristics of the first flexural mode make this system bear a striking resemblance to plasmonic nanoparticles~\cite{Maier_Book2007, Nordlander_NL2004b}.
+The resonator is therefore set into vibration by the hybridisation of the propagating impinging surface wave with a pillar eigenmode.
+This, along with the strong localisation of the elastic energy at the pillar vicinity~\cite{Benchabane_PRApp2017} and the dipolar characteristics of the first flexural mode make this system bear a striking resemblance to plasmonic nanoparticles~\cite{Maier_Book2007, Nordlander_NL2004b}.
 The eigenmode orientation, here with a nodal line making a $\pi/4$-angle with respect to the impinging wave vector, remains the same over the entire pillar response frequency range.
-It however should be noted that excitation of different isolated pillars exhibiting the same geometrical characteristics led to vibrations either along the incident wave vector, or at the orthogonal or diagonal directions.
-It is then assumed that the incident wave vector forces a preferential vibration axis for the cylindrical resonator, although this latter remains free to vibrate on one of its two degenerate eigenmode or on a combination of the two orthogonal polarizations.
+It however should be noted that excitation of different isolated pillars exhibiting the same geometrical characteristics led to vibrations either along the incident wave vector, or along the orthogonal or diagonal directions.
+It is then assumed that the incident wave vector forces a preferential vibration axis for the cylindrical resonator, although this latter remains free to vibrate on one of its two degenerate eigenmode or on a combination of the two orthogonal polarisations.